b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/README.md

 |<sub> Linear Support Vector Machines                                     |   0.16   | 0.20    | 0.13      |
 |<sub> Linear Support Vector Machines with Hyper-Parameter Tuning         | **0.25** | **0.33**| **0.14**  |

+It is striking how the AUC scores for the precision-recall curves imply a very different performance ranking than what the F2 scores report.
+Looking to the figures below, we can see that the linear SVM with hyper-parameter tuning actually has the lowest AUC of any of the curves (AUC = 0.10).
+These AUC scores are based upon average precision as opposed to recall.
+However, it is recall, not precision, that is our priority here.
+Nevertheless, it is worthing bearing in mind that more often than not, the price for greater recall is precision and vice versa.

 <div align="center">
 <p align="center"><b>Results: SVM with RBF Kernel and Linear SVM (Default Hyper-Parameter Settings)</b></p>